dkovacs24/ReviOS_faq/README.md

 ## Can I use Windows Update?

-Not recommended, because it can disable tweaks and reinstall bloatware.
+Not recommended, because it will disable tweaks and reinstall bloatware.

 But you can install update with the help of this guide: https://www.revi.cc/revios/workspace/updating